 There is a fine balance in ensuring appropriate due process has been undertaken whilst not restricting opportunities through overly burdensome governance requirements.
 As a consequence it will not always be possible for all acquisition proposals to be considered within the democratic cycle of meetings.
-The C&I Committee has agreed that in order for such proposals to be considered, evaluated and pursued within an agile, yet transparent and accountable, framework, it needs to delegate responsibility via a tiered decision-making process as follows:
+C&I Committee has agreed that in order for such proposals to be considered, evaluated and pursued within an agile, yet transparent and accountable, framework, it needs to delegate responsibility via a tiered decision-making process as follows:

-Investment/Loan Value Decision Making Arrangements £10m or less Deputy Chief Executive/Chief Finance Officer (CFO) in consultation with Chairman of C&I Committee Greater than £10m but no more than £25m C&I Committee Investment Group Greater than £25m but no more than £50m C&I Committee Greater than £50m GPC
+- £10m or less Deputy Chief Executive/Chief Finance Officer (CFO) in consultation with Chairman of C&I Committee - Greater than £10m but no more than £25m C&I Committee Investment Group - Greater than £25m but no more than £50m C&I Committee - Greater than £50m GPC

 The C&I Investment Group has been created to reflect the proportional representation of the Committee; there are 3 Conservatives Members, 1 Liberal Democrat Member, and 1 Labour Member.
-The meetings of this Group can also be undertaken virtually if necessary.
-At times, it may even be too difficult to convene this Group before an initial expression of interest needs to be placed; therefore in this scenario, the Deputy Chief Executive/CFO in consultation with the Chairman and Deputy Chairwoman of C&I Committee is delegated the responsibility to place an initial bid (with the information also circulated to other members of the Group).
+The meetings of this Group can be undertaken virtually if necessary.
+At times, it may be too difficult to convene this Group even before an initial expression of interest needs to be placed; therefore in this scenario, the Deputy Chief Executive/CFO in consultation with the Chairman and Deputy Chairman of C&I Committee is delegated the responsibility to place an initial bid (with the information also circulated to other members of the Group).
 Any final bid, however, has to follow the delegation as set out above.

-Where appropriate, the Council will work with a partner organisation to develop the portfolio in order to ensure the right skills are used and the necessary capacity is generated in order to access market opportunities.
+Where appropriate, the Council works with a partner organisation to develop the portfolio in order to ensure the right skills are used and the necessary capacity is generated in order to access market opportunities.
 The Council has used several professional advisors to date, which has provided access to different opportunities across the market.
+The Commercial Team have brought together all of the Council's investment information using input from services and professional experts in order to establish an overall investment approach (covering both financial and non-financial investment).
+This will ensure that investment decisions are assessed holistically, ensuring they not only operate within certain performance thresholds, but also take into account the full range of commercial opportunities available for investment.

-All opportunities are reviewed by the Investment Working Group using a robust appraisal process that assesses potential acquisitions for their location, tenancy strength, tenure, lease length, repairing terms and physical condition.
+The details of all opportunities are reviewed by the Investment Working Group using a robust appraisal process that assesses potential acquisitions for their location, tenancy strength, tenure, lease length, repairing terms and physical condition.
 This information is reviewed alongside strategic criteria and key ratios and forms the basis of a scorecard to indicate whether investment is worth pursing further.
+In addition, the acquisition business case also requires information on risks and exit strategies to be completed.
 The Council has also contracted investment advisors Redington to provide support and advice to elected members and statutory officers, including delivery of training.